 - The phrase, if not the context, was used by the Klingon Captain Kruge to Kirk in Star Trek III

 - Meanwhile, in Star Trek VI, Sulu does this in context but without the line, presenting the Excelsior as a tempting target to the villain in order to take the heat off of the badly battered Enterprise.

 - Liu Kang's challenge to Shang Tsung in the Mortal Kombat movie came off Shang Tsung's challenge to Johnny Cage, who had beaten Goro in the last major fight in the Earth Realm.
 "Do you accept, or yield?"

-- The final battle of the Transformers film trilogy, starts with Optimus demanding the Big Bad come and duel him.
+- The final battle of Transformers: Dark of the Moon, starts with Optimus demanding the Big Bad come and duel him.
 Sort of subverted though in that said big bad proceeds to order the Decepticon troopers to fire at him a few seconds in, which causes Ratchet, Bumblebee, and Sideswipe to rush the big bad in turn, cause the battle to become rather chaotic.

-- "The old man is mine!"
-Subverted, because Peter immediately gets distracted by his kids, leaving Rufio to fight Hook.
+- Hook: "The old man is mine!"
+Subverted, because Peter immediately gets distracted by his kids, leaving Rufio to fight Captain Hook.

 - Happens often in the Romance of the Three Kingdoms.
 In a particularly memorable battle, Zhang Fei issues one to Lu Bu.